hleehm8994/hleehm8994/README.md

+Hello
 ======================

-Hi my name is Helen.
-I am a recent Graduate in Business Analytics
+My name is Helen.
+I am a recent Graduate in Business Analytics.
+I have over 6 years of experience in financial service industry, specializing in Operational Risk Management.
+Proven experience of analyzing and reporting risk event through risk assessment to prevent and mitigate financial losses in the banks.

 -------------------------------------

 Let's talk about Data Analytics, Python, SQL and anything else